bagder/uncurled/code.md

 Only proper releases get tested for real.
 You can beg users to try pre releases or beta packages, but only once you actually release a "stable" release you will get the extent of the testing that you want and need.
-That includes if you for example mark something deprecated or obsoleted it doesn't matter at all even if they remain so for a very long time as it will only be truly effective until you ship the first release with the change and then people will react (and some will yell at you).
+That includes if you for example mark something deprecated or obsoleted it does not matter at all even if they remain so for a very long time as it will only be truly effective until you ship the first release with the change and then people will react (and some will yell at you).